ainefernandez/F1RDDQualy/README.md

 - [`2.RobustnessAnalysis.R`](2.RobustnessAnalysis.R): Performs robustness checks by varying bandwidths and cutoffs.

 Thanks for checking out the project!
-If you’re into F1 and econometrics, you’re in the right place! 🔍🏎️
+If you’re into F1 and econometrics, you’re in the right place. 🧠📈🏎️